We're live on Product Hunt right now! Come support our launch

 • You’ll get lightning-fast loading speeds with Embeddable as it offers you a configurable caching layer and doesn’t have to load an iframe first, unlike Preset.

-• Both provide a library of visualizations but with Preset users find it difficult to fully customize them and add advanced components.
+• Both provide a library of visualizations, but with Preset, users find it difficult to fully customize them and add advanced components.
 With Embeddable, you own the code.
 That means you can use any charting library you like, and easily bring in elements from your existing design system.

 • Both offer no-code builders for non-technical users.
-Both also require developer input but Preset’s learning curve might be steeper overall.
+Both also require developer input, but Preset’s learning curve might be steeper overall.

 Pro tip: If you’d really prefer not to touch any code, and don’t need a bespoke UX and fast loading speeds, Preset will do—especially if you can keep costs down with 50 viewers or less.

-However, if you think your usage could scale and you want high-performing analytics that fit seamlessly with your brand and UX, go for Embeddable.
+However, if you think your usage could scale and want high-performing analytics that fit seamlessly with your brand and UX, go for Embeddable.

 “Embeddable is the first tool I’ve seen where it’s so straightforward to work with the data and build charts.
 It feels like the heaving lifting is done once I finish modeling my data.” — Adeola Morren, founder of iBenjamen Studio.